crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 |**Traffic Inspection**|Header-only|**Deep Packet Inspection (DPI)** of payload|
 |**Additional Features**|Basic NAT, basic logging|**IPS, Anti-Virus, Threat Intelligence, Identity Awareness**|

-UFW, iptables, nftables, PF, ipfw, OPNsense, and pfSense (CE) all have their foundation in packet filtering, and they can all be considered stateful packet filtering firewalls, but some have evolved into more sophisticated frameworks, notably:

-- **pfSense and OPNsense:** These are complete, GUI-based firewall _distributions_ (operating systems).
-They use **PF (Packet Filter)** as their core _packet filtering engine_.
-However, the systems themselves are full-featured **Next-Generation Firewalls (NGFWs)** because they include many features beyond simple packet filtering.
+UFW, iptables, nftables, PF, ipfw, OPNsense, and pfSense (CE) all have their foundation in packet filtering, and they can all be considered stateful packet filtering firewalls, but some have evolved into more sophisticated frameworks.
+For example, pfSense and OPNsense are complete, GUI-based firewall distributions (operating systems).
+They use PF (Packet Filter) as their core packet filtering engine.
+However, the systems themselves are full-featured NGFWs) because they include many features beyond simple packet filtering.

 #### Firewalls key features